P-K4/cardshuffle/README.md

 # cardshuffle
-the idea is to replicate the physical mechanism of a human dealer shuffling a deck of cards by cutting the deck, riffling the cut halves back together, and stripping the deck just like a dealer in Las Vegas would.
+The idea is to replicate the physical mechanism of a human dealer shuffling a deck of cards by cutting the deck, riffling the cut halves back together, and stripping the deck just like a dealer in Las Vegas would.
 the conceptual issue I've bumped into is how to calculate the muddle of a deck.